MicrosoftDocs/architecture-center/docs/example-scenario/aadsec/index.md

 The [zero trust security model](https://www.microsoft.com/security/business/zero-trust) treats all hosts as if they're internet-facing, and considers the entire network to be potentially compromised and hostile.
 This approach focuses on building strong authentication, authorization, and encryption, while also providing compartmentalized access and better operational agility.

 Gartner promotes an [adaptive security architecture](https://www.gartner.com/smarterwithgartner/build-adaptive-security-architecture-into-your-organization/) that replaces an incident response-based strategy with a *prevent-detect-respond-predict* model.
-Adaptive access protection combines access control, behavioral monitoring, usage management, and discovery with continuous monitoring and analysis.
+Adaptive security combines access control, behavioral monitoring, usage management, and discovery with continuous monitoring and analysis.

-The [Microsoft Cybersecurity Reference Architecture (MCRA)](https://gallery.technet.microsoft.com/Cybersecurity-Reference-883fb54c) describes Microsoft's cybersecurity capabilities and how they integrate with existing security architectures, including cloud and hybrid environments that use Azure AD for *Identity-as-a-Service (IDaaS)*.
+The [Microsoft Cybersecurity Reference Architecture (MCRA)](https://gallery.technet.microsoft.com/Cybersecurity-Reference-883fb54c) describes Microsoft's cybersecurity capabilities and how they integrate with existing security architectures, including cloud and hybrid environments, that use Azure AD for *Identity-as-a-Service (IDaaS)*.

 This article advances the zero-trust, adaptive security approach to IDaaS, emphasizing components available on the Azure AD platform.